-For example, in the movie Wake Up Sid, the song ‘Iktara’ grabbed a number of awards, but it was not your usual lip-synced track.
-As Konkona Sen walks along the streets of Mumbai, the wind tossing and twirling her hair all over her face, the song perfectly blends into the vibe of that moment, expressing her thoughts and feelings at that point in the movie.
-In fact, many films of today’s times begin and end with tracks that so beautifully define the essence of the movie, without making it a lip-sync number.
-The Dil Dhadakne Do track from the movie Zindagi Na Milegi Dobara is also another perfect example of this drift.
+In the movie Wake Up Sid, the song Iktara grabbed several awards.
+However, it was not your usual lip-synced track.
+Here Konkona Sen walks by the streets of Mumbai with the wind tossing and twirling her hair all over her face.
+This song perfectly blends into the vibe of that moment.
+It is profoundly expressing her thoughts and feelings at that point in the movie.
+Many films of today’s times begin and end with tracks.
+These tracks beautifully define the essence of the movie without making it a lip-sync number.
+The Dil Dhadakne Do track from the movie Zindagi Na Milegi Dobara is another perfect example of this drift.

-The new-age musicians feel that this trend is gradually on the wane, since Hindi movies have evolved immensely over the years, and the films with contemporary themes, characters, ideas, and storylines that are being churned out today do not need lip-synced numbers.
-The good thing is, this is giving composers the chance to experiment with new singers since they need not worry about whose voice will go well with that of the protagonist.
-Without lip-synced songs, the picturisation can be filmed as a montage, with the songs becoming a part of the narrative, and often taking it successfully forward.
+The new-age musicians feel that this trend is gradually on the wane since Hindi movies have evolved immensely over the years.
+Films with contemporary themes, characters, ideas, and storylines do not need lip-synced numbers.
+The good thing is, this is giving composers the chance to experiment with new singers.
+They need not worry about whose voice will go well with that of the protagonist.
+Without lip-synced songs, one can film the picture as a montage.
+The songs thus become a part of the narrative and often take it successfully forward.

-With the new filmmakers too introducing new sensibilities into their work, the concept of lip-synced songs strikes them as somewhat outdated.
-Maybe this can also be attributed to a major influence of Western movies, which never had the running-around-the-trees song-and-dance routine which Bollywood has popularized since ages.
-With more and more realistic cinema being made these days, people too seek a slice of life from the movies, something that they can relate to, and not a make-believe world where the lead characters break into a song in the middle of a road, or anywhere, for that matter.
+The new filmmakers are introducing new sensibilities into their work.
+Thus the concept of lip-synced songs is somewhat outdated.
+Western movies have been attributed to these unique sensibilities.
+They never had the running-around-the-trees song-and-dance routine that Bollywood has popularized for ages.
+Makers are making more realistic cinema these days.
+People also seek a slice of life from the movies, something they can relate to.
+It is not a make-believe world where the lead characters break into a song in the middle of a road or a road anywhere, for that matter.

-This is not to say that lip-syncing has completely been done away with, not in the least.
-But they are being used selectively and sensibly, where it suits the situation.
+It is not to say that lip-syncing has wholly gone away.
+But it is being used selectively and sensibly, where it suits the situation.
 For example, in a movie like Rock On, we see situations where friends are jamming together.
-In such a situation a lip-synced song will go well.
-Or in the more recent release Ae Dil Hai Mushkil, the male lead is a singer, so he has been given a number of lip-synced songs, besides, of course, a couple of disco numbers, which are also quite believable.
+In such a situation, a lip-synced song goes well.
+Or recently, in Ae Dil Hai Mushkil, the male lead is a singer, so we see him in several lip-synced songs, besides, of course, a couple of disco numbers, which are also entirely believable.

-It is also interesting to note, that in today’s times, lip-synced songs are being used not only if they fit a situation, but also the characters.
-For example, in Cheeni Kum, it would have been pretty odd to show a lip-synced love song out of the blue, between the intelligent, no-nonsense female lead played by Tabu, and the much older chef, played by Amitabh Bachchan.
+It is also interesting to note that in today’s times, makers are using lip-synced songs when they fit a situation and the characters.
+For example, in Cheeni Kum, it would have been pretty odd to show a lip-synced love song out of the blue between the intelligent, no-nonsense female lead played by Tabu, and the much older chef, played by Amitabh Bachchan.

-Besides, with many quality songs being used in the background in new-age Hindi films, they also serve as tools that drive the story leaps.
-While a lip-synced song makes any jump in the story appear silly and forced, songs in the background are often being seen to take the story forward, to different phases and stages, which look quite convincing to the audience.
-For example, in My Name is Khan, the songs Sajda and Tere Naina play hauntingly in the background as the film moves from one phase to another.
+The new-age Hindi films have been using many quality songs in the background.
+They also serve as tools that drive the story leaps.
+While a lip-synced song makes any jump in the story appear silly and forced, songs in the background are often take the story forward to different phases and stages, which look pretty convincing to the audience.
+For example, in My Name is Khan the songs Sajda and Tere Naina play hauntingly in the background as the film moves from one phase to another.

-Of course, at the end of the day, Hindi films won’t be the same, without some of its characteristic elements, lip-synced songs surely being one of them.
-It is just that, the new-age filmmakers have a wider scope of experimenting, as far as the presentation of songs in films is concerned.
+Of course, Hindi films won’t be the same without the characteristic elements at the end of the day.
+Lip-synced songs indeed are one of them.
+It is just that the new-age filmmakers have a broader scope of experimenting concerning the presentation of songs in films.
 They can afford to do a song differently, rather than thinking in terms of only song-and-dance-routine.
-Further, singers are also now free to give the song the treatment it deserves, rather than only thinking about how their voice will match with the star on whom the song is being picturised.
-It is also more about the emotion which that voice is representing, and subsequently reflecting the situation on-screen along with the emotions.
+Further, singers are now free to give the song the treatment it deserves.
+They do not only think about how their voice will match with the star on whom the song is picturized.
+It is also more about the emotion that the voice represents and subsequently reflects the situation and feelings on-screen.

-Industry insiders and Bollywood biggies largely hold the opinion that definitely Hindi films will take up the rising trend of background songs more and more in the long run, but the fundamentals cannot be absolutely obliterated.
-For mass appeal, there should ideally be a balance of the old and the new.
-Lip-syncing will definitely not go away entirely.
+Industry insiders and Bollywood biggies essentially believe that Hindi films will take up the rising trend of background songs more and more in the long run.
+However, one cannot obliterate the fundamentals.
+For mass appeal, a balance of the old and the new is essential.
+Lip-syncing will not go away entirely.